DoC-Noah/DSC180A-DS-Methodology/assignments/methodology-assignment-2.md

 scope of lab hours) that introduce you to a tool or concept through a simple `hello world` example.

-In this assignment will you will write code to download and process tables from the web using methods discussed in lecture.
+In this assignment you will write code to download and process tables from the web using methods discussed in lecture.
 In particular, you are going to keep separate:
-1. The metadata that specificies which instances of the data to ingest (configuration), and
+1. metadata that specificies which instances of the data to ingest (configuration), and
-2. The code that actually retrieves, parses, and saves the data.
+2. code that actually retrieves, parses, and saves the data.

 You will use `pd.read_html` to download [NFL football team schedules](https://www.pro-football-reference.com/) from various